Ryan Gosling & Eva Mendes Did Not Split! Actress Reveals Life With Her BF

 Ryan Gosling & Eva Mendes may not be seen in public together often, but that doesn’t mean that they have split up.
-Breakup rumors sparked again when the actor attended the SAG awards, Golden Globes and Oscars without his girlfriend.
+Breakup rumors sparked again when the actor attended the SAG awards, Golden Globes, and Oscars without his girlfriend.
 According to Gossip Cop, a tabloid has been spreading stories that the couple called it quits because of jealousy.
 The 43-year-old actress is allegedly jealous over her boyfriend’s closeness with Emma Stone.

 “The day before the [Academy Awards] ceremony, the couple got into a blowout fight after Eva rejected Ryan’s pleas to attend the awards show — because she was fed up with how close he has become with his La La Land co-star!” an insider revealed.